sweichwald/coroICA-R/README.md

-# groupICA-R
+# coroICA-R

-Please refer to the project website at https://sweichwald.de/groupICA/.
+Please refer to the project website at https://sweichwald.de/coroICA/.